alexch/codelikethis/public/lessons/learn_to_code_with_javascript/iteration_methods.md

 ```
 # Lab: Titleize with Map

 Remember capitalize?
-It only capitalizes the first letter of the whole string.
+It capitalizes the first letter of a string and makes the whole rest of the string lowercase.

 ```javascript
 function capitalize(word) {